title

 Databases

-AffectNet is a large-scale facial expression database designed to advance affective computing research, particularly in both the categorical and continuous dimensional emotion models (valence and arousal).
-It contains over 1 million facial images collected from the internet using 1250 emotion-related keywords in six languages.
-Approximately 440K of these images are manually annotated with seven discrete facial expressions and the intensity of valence and arousal.
+AffectNet and AffectNet+ are large-scale facial expression datasets designed to advance affective computing research across both categorical emotion recognition and continuous valence–arousal modeling.
+Together, they comprise over one million facial images collected from the internet using 1,250 emotion-related keywords in six languages, with approximately 440,000 images manually annotated in the original AffectNet for seven discrete facial expressions and valence–arousal intensity.

 Databases

-AffectNet is a large-scale facial expression database designed to advance affective computing research, particularly in both the categorical and continuous dimensional emotion models (valence and arousal).
-It contains over 1 million facial images collected from the internet using 1250 emotion-related keywords in six languages.
-Approximately 440K of these images are manually annotated with seven discrete facial expressions and the intensity of valence and arousal.
+AffectNet and AffectNet+ are large-scale facial expression datasets designed to advance affective computing research across both categorical emotion recognition and continuous valence–arousal modeling.
+Together, they comprise over one million facial images collected from the internet using 1,250 emotion-related keywords in six languages, with approximately 440,000 images manually annotated in the original AffectNet for seven discrete facial expressions and valence–arousal intensity.

 DISFA & DISFA+: Dynamic Intensity of Facial Action Units